 Thrivespring is a collaborative platform (currently in development) focused on emergency preparedness, resilience and self-sustainability, on an individual and community level.

 Preparedness involves planning ahead for emergencies before they occur.

 Resilience is the capacity of an individual or community to absorb shock and positively adapt to change.

 Self-sustainability is the ability to maintain oneself independently by relying on one’s own abilities and resources.

 We live in an increasingly complex world in which natural disasters, civil disorder, cyber-attacks and various other disruptions are on the increase.
-In 2011 alone, the global cost of recovery efforts following natural disasters was $320 billion.
+In 2017, the cost of weather and climate disasters in the U.S. alone reached a record high of $306B.
 The interconnectedness of our critical infrastructure, such as the electrical grid, financial services, food system, and water supply, creates risks and vulnerabilities that must be considered and mitigated.
 Such a centralized, interdependent system has the potential, during a disruption or emergency situation, to lead to cascading failures.

 Potential disruptions and emergencies include: